aimms/how-to/Articles/528/528-how-to-set-up-data-exchange-basics.rst

 Generate mapping file
 -----------------------
-The easiest way to get a template for your mapping based on your current model, is to auto-generate a mapping through the :token:`dex::GenerateDatasetMappings` function.
-This generates standardized table- and Excelsheet mappings based on the :token:`dex::Dataset`, :token:`dex::TableName`, and :token:`dex::ColumnName` annotations.
-The generated mappings are then stored in the :token:`Mappings/Generated` subfolder of the project folder.
+The easiest way to get a template for your mapping based on your current model, is to auto-generate a mapping through the :any:`dex::GenerateDatasetMappings` function.
+This generates standardized table- and Excelsheet mappings based on the ``dex::Dataset``, ``dex::TableName``, and ``dex::ColumnName`` annotations.
+The generated mappings are then stored in the ``Mappings/Generated`` subfolder of the project folder.

 In this example we needed to add the Dataset/TableName/ColumnName annotations to the related identifiers.
 We were only able to do so by moving the identifiers (holding the same index) that are relevant for our JSON data file into a new declaration and assign the correct dex annotations to this declaration.
 For the parameter identifiers we've added column-names.